 - Available Dates can be found here or under the Education Calendar tab.
-Field trip dates are posted as available on Wednesdays and Thursdays.
-Classroom visit dates are posted as available on Mondays, Tuesdays and Fridays.
-Please allow 30-45 minutes per classroom when planning.
+Field trip dates are posted as available on Tuesdays, Wednesdays and Thursdays.
 Send selected dates to email@example.com asap.
 Dates will be honored as first come first served using dates and times of emails.
 The Education Coordinator will confirm your dates via email.
 Please include teacher names and number of students per class.

 - Bus Transportation will need to be arranged through the district.
 Bus invoices can be mailed to Earth Discovery Institute 120 North Park Drive El Cajon, CA 92021 or emailed to firstname.lastname@example.org